I love introducing my favourite Irish songs to guests on Vagabond and Driftwood Small-Group Tours of Ireland.

 10. Danny Boy

-The actual lyrics of the song were written by an English barrister and songwriter, Frederick Edward Weatherly.
-The song became profoundly identified with Ireland and its struggle for independence.
+Surprisingly, the lyrics to Danny Boy were written by an English barrister and songwriter, Frederick Edward Weatherly in 1912.
+The song has become profoundly identified with Ireland and the global Irish diaspora in particular.

-More recently, Danny Boy was featured in the Hollywood movie Memphis Belle.
-This beautiful version by Harry Connick Jr is one of my favorites.
+In 1990, a jazzy interpretation of Danny Boy was featured in Hollywood movie, Memphis Belle.
+This Harry Connick Jr. version remains one of my favorites:.